What is a hormonal assessment for women or men?

 • and sometimes prolactin.

-Abnormal FSH levels can indicate a problem with the sexual organs.
-Excessive prolactin levels can also be linked to sexual dysfunction or reduced libido.
-These results make it possible to identify hormonal imbalances, and therefore possible male infertility.
+Abnormal FSH levels may indicate a problem with the sexual organs.
+Excessive prolactin levels may also be linked to sexual dysfunction or decreased libido.
+These results help identify hormonal imbalances, and therefore possible male infertility.

-As you will have understood, the hormonal assessment remains very interesting to carry out to diagnose possible hormonal imbalances in men, as in women.
-This is therefore an opportunity for the respective future parents to take stock of the situation before the first baby tests!
+As you can see, hormonal assessment is still very useful for diagnosing possible hormonal imbalances in both men and women.
+This is therefore an opportunity for both future parents to take stock of their situation before trying for a baby!

 Products you might like